Gilbreth History, Family Crest & Coats of Arms

 The surname Gilbreth was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire where the first Galbraith chief can be traced back to the 12th century.
 As this chief married a daughter of the Earl of Lennox the house must have been of a noble status.
 Sir William Galbraith, who was the fourth Chief of the Clan, became highly involved with Scottish national affairs.
 He was a co-regent of Scotland in 1255, serving a guardian of the young King Alexander III.

 This web page shows only a small excerpt of our Gilbreth research.
-Another 156 words (11 lines of text) covering the year 1594 is included under the topic Early Gilbreth History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1594, 1543, 1528, 1528 and are included under the topic Early Gilbreth History in all our PDF Extended History products and printed products wherever possible.

 Gilbreth Spelling Variations

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Gilbreth has appeared Galbraith, Galbreath, Galbreith, Galbreth, Galbrith, Galberth and many more.

 Early Notables of the Gilbreth family (pre 1700)

 Notable amongst the family at this time was Robert Galbraith (d.
 1543), Scottish judge, "a priest and treasurer of the Chapel Royal at Stirling, in which capacity he received a charter of the lands of Mydwyn Schelis, near Berwick, dated 5 July 1528.
 He...